xy2119/COVID19_Knowledge_Graph/README.md

 ## 📌 Submission to The 2021 Imperial College Data Science Challenge

 In response to the COVID-19 pandemic, [2021 Data Science Institute Natural Language Processing Challenge](https://www.imperial.ac.uk/data-science/) issued a call to action for researchers to apply text mining approaches to keep up with the exponential growth of coronavirus literature.
-Our goal is to is to retrieve biomedical information and construct repositories based on semantic representations and graphs.
+Our goal is to is to retrieve biomedical information and construct knowledge graphs based on semantic representation.

 <!-- ABOUT THE PROJECT -->
 <h2 id="about-the-project"> :pencil: About The Project</h2>

-**Semantic Search** and **Named Entity Recognition** tasks were carried out by finetuning BioBERT and BERN.
+**Semantic Search** and **Named Entity Recognition** tasks were carried out by finetuning BioBERT.
+The extracted entities and relationships from the titles and abstracts of the literature eventually contributed to the building of the Covid 19 knowledge graph.

 Semantic Search Engine Workflow     [`notebook`](./notebooks/Covid19_Search_Engine_BioBERT.ipynb)